-Category 4: Sub-Category 4: ~ Service Definition (Scope): A. Medical Day Care (MDC) is a medically supervised day program.
-B. Medical Day Care includes the following services: 1.Health care services; 2.Nursing services; 3.Physical therapy services; 4.Occupational therapy services; 5.Assistance with activities of daily living such as walking personal hygiene; 6.Nutrition services; 7.Social work services; 8.Activity Programs; and 9.Transportation services. ng, eating, toileting, grooming, and supervision of SERVICE REQUIREMENTS A.A participant must attend the Medical Day Care a mir reimbursed. nimum of four (4) hours per day for the service to be B.Medical Day Care services cannot be billed during the other day or employment waiver services. e same period of time that the individual is receiving C. Services and activities take place in non-institutional community-based settings.
-D. Nutritional services do not constitute a full nutritional ıl regimen.
-E. This waiver service is only provided to individuals ag Care services for children under age 21 are covered und benefit.
-F. Medical Day Care services are not available to partice Supported Employment, Employment Discovery and Control Development Services, Day Habilitation, or Respite Care istomization, Career Exploration, Community ported Employment, or Transportation services.
-Service Delivery Method (check each that applies): Participant-directed as specified in Append Provider managed lix E Specify whether the service may be provided by (che Legally Responsible Person Relative Legal Guardian Provider Specifications: ck each that applies):
+Category 4: Sub-Category 4: Service Definition (Scope): A. Medical Day Care (MDC) is a med dically supervised day program.
+B. Medical Day Care includes the fol 1.Health care services; 2.Nursing services; 3.Physical therapy services; 4.Occupational therapy services; 5.Assistance with activities of daily lipersonal hygiene; 6.Nutrition services; 7.Social work services; 8.Activity Programs; and 9.Transportation services. lowing services: iving such as walking, eating, toileting, grooming, and supervision of SERVICE REQUIREMENTS A.A participant must attend the Medi reimbursed. cal Day Care a minimum of four (4) hours per day for the service to be B.Medical Day Care services cannot other day or employment waiver serv be billed during the same period of time that the individual is receiving rices.
+C. Services and activities take place i n non-institutional, community-based settings.
+D. Nutritional services do not constitu ute a full nutritional regimen. ed to individuals age 21 and over.
+All medically necessary Medical Day 21 are covered under the Medicaid State Plan pursuant to the EPSDT available to participants at the same time a participant is receiving t Discovery and Customization, Career Exploration, Community tion, or Respite Care Services.
+Services, Career Exploration, Commu Customization, Nurse Consultation, Services, Personal Supports, Respite ot be provided at the same time as the direct provision of Behavioral Supportunity Development Services, Day Habilitation, Employment Discovery and Nurse Health Case Management, Nurse Case Management and Delegation Care Services, Supported Employment, or Transportation services.
+In the amount, frequency, or duration of this service: Service Delivery Method (check each participant-directed as sport provider managed Specify whether the service may be Legally Responsible Perso Relative Legal Guardian Provider Specifications: e provided by (check each that applies): on